 Throughout time, eclipses have captured humanity’s attention and were mostly feared until we became accustomed to their cyclic repetition at full or new moons, every six months.

 Yet the ancient sense of fate associated with eclipses still lingers.
 Is this a hangover from the past or is there something to it?

 Fortune or Misfortune?

-But an eclipse to Nelson Mandela’s chart in June 1964 was part of the life mix that led to his imprisonment, and the loss of Princess Diana coincided with a solar eclipse to her chart in September 1997.
-Eclipses can be peak energy times for highs and lows, but so can other key astrology, not only eclipses.
-Eclipses also are general indicators of stress or success when there’s a turning point in the air.
+But an eclipse to Nelson Mandela’s chart in June 1964 timed with a life mix that became imprisonment, and the loss of Princess Diana coincided with a solar eclipse to her chart in September 1997.
+Eclipses can indicate peak energy times for highs and lows, stress or success, when there’s a turning point in the air.